-- 1 magnitude the HadGEM3-GA4 all-sky flux change is exceptionally similar to the clear-sky flux - 2 change, and does not resemble the pattern of cloud changes (comparing Supplementary Figs. - 3 S10e,f, and Fig. S11c), which suggests that changes in aerosol radiative effects are larger than - 4 the effect of the small cloud cover changes, and still dominate the all-sky flux changes. - 5 Therefore, the very similar regional all-sky and clear-sky SW flux changes in HadGEM3-GA4 - 6 imply that unlike in GISS-E2, aerosol indirect effects in HadGEM3-GA4 probably roughly - 7 compensated for the presence of clouds reducing the direct effect, so that the change in all-sky - 8 combined direct and indirect forcing is similar to the change in clear-sky direct forcing when - 9 sulfate is removed. - 10 The picture is different again for CESM1.
-Comparing the clear-sky and all-sky TOA SW flux - changes for this model (Supplementary Figs. S10c,d), we find that regionally, the clear-sky - changes are much smaller than the all-sky flux changes in fact, over China the clear-sky SW - flux changes in CESM1 are considerably smaller in magnitude than the clear-sky flux changes - in GISS-E2 (comparing Supplementary Figs. S10a,c).
-Averaged over the E. China region, the - clear-sky flux change in CESM1 is only 2.2 Wm-2, compared with the 4.1 Wm-2 clear-sky - change in GISS-E2 (Table 2).
-However, whereas in GISS-E2 the all-sky SW flux change (0.9 - Wm-2) was then more than four times smaller than this clear-sky flux change, in CESM1 the - all-sky SW flux change is instead almost two times larger than the clear-sky flux change: 4.2 - 19 Wm-2 regionally averaged. - 20 This is partly again due to cloud changes in this case CESM1 has predominantly reductions - 21 in cloud amount over E. China (Supplementary Fig. S11b), which will have the effect of - increasing the all-sky radiative flux change relative to the clear-sky changes.
-However, as with - HadGEM3-GA4, these regional cloud reductions in CESM1 do not match up spatially with the - 24 maximum changes in all-sky SW flux seen in Fig. 1b and Supplementary Fig. S10d.
-Instead, - 25 the maximum changes in the all-sky SW flux change match closely the clear-sky SW flux - 26 changes (Supplementary Fig. S10c), which in turn correspond very well with the reduction in - AOD (Fig. 4b).
-Both all-sky and clear-sky SW flux changes are maximum around where the - AOD reduction is maximum, and in this location the all-sky flux change is still substantially - 29 greater than the clear-sky change.
-This implies that in CESM1 a large aerosol indirect effect, - and/or effect of clouds increasing aerosol particle size through hygroscopic growth, overall - amplifies the radiative effect of aerosols considerably in cloudy conditions, resulting in the - much greater regional change in all-sky flux when aerosol is removed.
+The picture is different again for CESM1.
+Comparing the clear-sky and all-sky TOA SW flux changes for this model (Fig. S10c, d), we find that regionally, the clear-sky changes are much smaller than the all-sky flux changes - in fact, over China the clear-sky SW flux changes in CESM1 are considerably smaller in magnitude than the clear-sky flux changes in GISS-E2 (comparing Fig. S10a, c).
+Averaged over the E. China region, the clear-sky flux change in CESM1 is only 2.2 W m-2, compared with the 4.1 W m-2 clear-sky change in GISS-E2 (Table 2).
+However, whereas in GISS-E2 the all-sky SW flux change (0.9 W m-2) was then more than 4 times smaller than this clear-sky flux change, in CESM1 the all-sky SW flux change is instead almost 2 times larger than the clear-sky flux change: 4.2 W m-2 regionally averaged.

+This is partly again due to cloud changes - in this case CESM1 predominantly has reductions in cloud amount over E. China (Fig. S11b), which will have the effect of increasing the all-sky radiative flux change relative to the clear-sky changes.
+However, as with HadGEM3-GA4, these regional cloud reductions in CESM1 do not match up spatially with the maximum changes in all-sky SW flux seen in Figs. 1b and S10d.
+Instead, the maximum changes in the all-sky SW flux change closely match the clear-sky SW flux changes (Fig. S10c), which in turn correspond very well with the reduction in AOD (Fig. 4b).
+Both all-sky and clear-sky SW flux changes are maximum around where the AOD reduction is maximum, and in this location the all-sky flux change is still substantially greater than the clear-sky change.
+This implies that in CESM1 a large aerosol indirect effect, and/or effect of clouds increasing aerosol particle size through hygroscopic growth, overall amplifies the radiative effect of aerosols considerably in cloudy conditions, resulting in the much greater regional change in all-sky flux when aerosol is removed.